Balsamic braised fennel is a delicious side with most any meal.

 I make fennel salads in summer which my sister-in-law and I enjoy.
 This is my first foray into cooking fennel.
 I thought braising fennel with balsamic vinegar would give it enough flavor to sit among our favorite roasted veggies without anyone noticing.

-The balsamic vinegar added a little sweetness to the fennel while taming it’s licorice flavor.
+The balsamic vinegar added a little sweetness to the fennel while taming the fennel’s licorice flavor.

 - 1 large fennel bulb